-Product candidates studied for their safety and effectiveness in treating serious or life-threatening illnesses and that have the potential to provide meaningful therapeutic benefit over existing treatments may be eligible for accelerated approval upon a determination the product has an effect on a surrogate endpoint that is reasonably likely to predict clinical benefit, or on a clinical endpoint that can be measured earlier than irreversible morbidity or mortality ("IMM") that is reasonably likely to predict an effect on IMM or other clinical benefit, taking into account the severity, rarity or prevalence of the condition and the availability or lack of alternative treatments.
-As a condition of approval, the FDA generally require a sponsor of a product receiving accelerated approval to perform adequate and well-controlled confirmatory trials to verify and describe the predicted clinical benefit, and may require that such confirmatory trials be underway prior to granting any accelerated approval.
+Depending on the design of the relevant clinical studies, product candidates studied for their safety and effectiveness in treating serious or life-threatening illnesses and that have the potential to provide meaningful therapeutic benefit over existing treatments may be eligible for accelerated approval upon a determination the product has an effect on a surrogate endpoint that is reasonably likely to predict clinical benefit, or on a clinical endpoint that can be measured earlier than irreversible morbidity or mortality ("IMM") that is reasonably likely to predict an effect on IMM or other clinical benefit, taking into account the severity, rarity or prevalence of the condition and the availability or lack of alternative treatments.
+As a condition of approval, the FDA generally require a sponsor of a product receiving accelerated approval to perform adequate and well-controlled confirmatory trials to verify and describe the predicted clinical benefit, and may require that such confirmatory trails be underway prior to granting any accelerated approval.
 Products receiving accelerated approval may be subject to expedited withdrawal procedures if the sponsor fails to conduct the required confirmatory trials in a timely manner or if such trials fail to verify the predicted clinical benefit.
-In addition, the FDA currently requires as a condition of accelerated approval pre-approval of promotional materials, which could adversely impact the timing of the commercial launch of the product.
+Sponsors of such products are also required to send updates to the FDA every 180 days regarding the progress of any required confirmatory studies.
+In addition, the FDA requires pre-approval of promotional materials a condition of accelerated approval, which could adversely impact the timing of the commercial launch of the product.